thyrlian/AndroidSDK/README.md

 # mount the updated SDK to container again
 docker run -it -v $(pwd)/sdk:/opt/android-sdk thyrlian/android-sdk /bin/bash
 ```
-You can share the updated SDK directory from the host to any container, and remember, always update from the host, not inside container.
+You can share the updated SDK directory from the host to any container.
+For non-Btrfs users, do remember, always update from the host, not inside the container.

 ## Android Commands Reference